runtimeverification/evm-semantics/ethereum.md

 -   `account ...` corresponds to the specification of an account on the network.
 -   `transaction ...` corresponds to the specification of a transaction on the network.

-TODO: These rules for making sure the account is in normal form won't fire, how can we make them?

 ```k
     syntax Storage ::= WordStack | Map
     syntax Program ::= OpCodes   | Map